vue-comps/vue-comps-tooltip/README.md

-after-enter |  will be called when opened before-leave |  will be called before close animation after-leave |  will be called when closed
+after-enter |  will be called when opened before-leave |  will be called before close animation after-leave |  will be called when closed toggled(isOpened:Boolean) | emitted when gets opened or closed.
+Alternative to use two-way `is-opened` prop

 #### Positioning
 There are two ways of positioning.
 The default is as a child of the parent element, the other posibility is on `body`.